A beacon of diversity and inclusion

 So at the same time as transforming our advertising and brands, making our products more inclusive, and promoting and supporting diversity in our supply chain, we’re also working to achieve equity, diversity and inclusion in everything we do.
 If we had to sum up what we're trying to achieve in our workplaces, we'd call it 'belonging' – a deep sense of inclusion, where everyone receives fair treatment, fair access and fair opportunities.

-Efforts to simply increase representation of under-represented identity groups are ultimately unsustainable without addressing the societal ‘isms’ (sexism, racism, ableism, ageism etc) that negatively impact our communities, our consumers and our employees.
-Creating an inclusive and diverse culture requires an intentional, adaptive and transformational approach that addresses issues of discrimination and promotes equity for all employees.Evelyn Espinal, our Global Vice President, Equity, Inclusion and Diversity
+Efforts to simply increase representation of under-represented identity groups are ultimately unsustainable without addressing the societal ‘isms’ (such as sexism, racism, ableism or ageism) that negatively impact our communities, our consumers and our employees.Evelyn Espinal, our Global Vice President, Equity, Inclusion and Diversity

 Tackling bias to create an equitable workplace